Ontario Use Of Force Training

 Is this a certification course in Use of Force Theory and Passive Handcuffing and Search?

 Yes.
-The resume and credentials of the Subject Matter Expert who wrote and narrates this course has the requisite credentials to issue certification using online only delivery methodologies.
-The company is also a verified Vendor of Record for training Provincial Officers in Ontario.
+The resume and credentials of the Subject Matter Expert who wrote this course has the requisite credentials.

 How can Use of Force Theory and Passive Handcuffing be taught purely online?